Dholydai/writerz-with-an-attitude/README.md

 1. My Voron Trident cannot print quality parts.
 By fluke of design, the parts were adequate enough for two-section compact case bottoms.
 2. This is no reflection on Voron Design, this problem is intrinsic to all CoreXY printers; well-built bed slingers do not have this fault.
 3. My Prusa MK3.5 has a new companion... a Prusa MK4S.
 The new printer makes parts that match-up perfectly with the MK 3.5 parts.
-4. Print times for case bottom sections changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
+4. Print times for a case bottom section changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
 I am now a committed Prusa fanatic.

 Link to my repo of custom KiCad libraries: [MX Switch Custom](https://github.com/Dholydai/mx-switch-custom)